Guild Wars 2 Engineer Guide, Build - Let's Use Some Crazy Machines!

-We're not goign to go in-depth about runes and sigils.
-In general, for power DPS go with Superior Rune of the Scholar and Superior Sigil of Force.
+We're not going to go in-depth about runes and sigils.
+In general, for power DPS goes with Superior Rune of the Scholar and Superior Sigil of Force.
 For condition damage setups select Superior Rune of the Renegade and Superior Sigil of Malice.
 Remaining sigils come down to personal preference and the location you're going to clear.
-We're going to skip over WvW and other PvP modes, because some of the abilities are balanced differently there.
+We're going to skip over WvW and other PvP modes because some of the abilities are balanced differently there.
 The builds also have different goals to accomplish than in PvE.

 Core Elixir Bomber